When undertaking certain works for places on the State Register, a development referral is required under the Heritage of Western Australia Act 1990.

 - If a development referral is required, we can provide feedback on ideas and provide practical advice on proposed developments.
 We can also advise where you can find additional expertise from heritage professionals.

-- You submit your development referral to the “determining authority” (your local government or the WA Planning Commission.)
+- You submit your development referral to the decision-making or determining authority (your local government or the WA Planning Commission.)

 - The referral is forwarded to the State Heritage Office, or in some cases, the Heritage Council, where it will be will be considered.

-The “determining authority” also refers building license applications to the State Heritage Office to ensure consistency with any previous planning approvals.
+The decision-making authority also refers building license applications to the State Heritage Office to ensure consistency with any previous planning approvals.

 A proposed development for a privately owned property will need to be formally referred to us by the responsible local government prior to planning approval and prior to a building license being issued.